GirlsFromPanema/bottodir/privacy.md

 ## Cookies and Web Beacons
 Like any other website, Bottodir uses 'cookies'.
 These cookies are used to store information including visitors' preferences, and the pages on the website that the visitor accessed or visited.
 The information is used to optimize the users' experience by customizing our web page content based on visitors' browser type and/or other information.

-For more general information on cookies, please read the Cookies article on Generate Privacy Policy website.
+For more general information on cookies, please read the Cookies article on Bottodir's Articles.

 ## Advertising Partners Privacy Policies
 You may consult this list to find the Privacy Policy for each of the advertising partners of Bottodir.